-With this new model, not only is the battery life better than ever, but we’re now blessed with a Surface Pro design that effectively epitomizes what a Windows tablet should look like and how it should feel.
-It may retain a frame similar to what you were already accustomed to with the Surface Pro 4, but we assure you, this new Surface Pro makes some noticeable improvements with minimal negative side effects.
+With the 2017 Surface Pro, not only is the battery life better than ever, but we’re now graced with a Surface Pro design that perfectly embodies what a Windows tablet should be.
+Its frame might feel a little too familiar, but this new Surface Pro makes some noticeable improvements with minimal negative side effects.

 Starting with where you can buy it and for how much, let’s get up close and personal, analyzing why the Surface Pro has once again been treated to our ‘Recommended’ seal of approval.